cloudflare/cloudflare-docs/content/workers/runtime-apis/html-rewriter.md

   - Indicates whether the element has been removed or replaced by one of the previous handlers.

 - `comment.text` {{<type>}}string{{</type>}}
   - The text of the comment.
-This property can be assigned different values, to modify comment’s text.
+This property can be assigned different values, to modify comment's text.

 {{</definitions>}}